 This post may contain affiliate links.
 Please read our disclosure policy.

-Whether it’s a busy weeknight or a cozy Sunday supper, this hearty, pan-seared hamburger steak smothered in rich onion gravy is a true Southern comfort classic that always hits the spot.
+All the ingredients needed are common pantry staples (no fancy items here), but the flavor is still rich home cooking at its finest.
+Whether it’s a busy weeknight or a cozy Sunday supper, this hearty, pan-seared hamburger steak smothered in rich onion gravy is a true comfort food classic that always hits the spot.
+If you desire, serve alongside Air Fryer Potatoes or Creamy Mashed Potatoes.

 While they’re similar, Salisbury steak typically includes fillers like breadcrumbs and egg, and may use a mix of meats like beef and pork.
 Hamburger steaks are made from pure ground beef with minimal additions, letting that beefy flavor shine.